st17180/PySource/README.md

 # PySource
-A system independent resource monitor written in python with psutil, mathplotlib, and TKinter
+A system independent resource monitor written in python with psutil.

 ## The Idea
-A Simple GUI program to view system information like cpu/memory/disk usage. the user will be able to save a copy of the currently displayed info, adjust how the info is shown etc. through a GUI, or use a CLI to use the functions as they want.
+A program to view system information like cpu/memory/disk usage. the user will be able to save a copy of the currently displayed info, adjust how the info is shown etc. through a CLI for users, or to use the main as they want in their own code

 ## Rescrictions
-depend on as few external librarys as possible, PSUTIL, TKinter and matplotlib are expected keep seperate layers functions organized using oop where apropreate.
+depend on as few external librarys as resonable, (just psutil now)

 ## milestones
-- [ ] the base functions on which the following milestones will be built to use ( unchecked as disk function only works on UNIX systems for now )
+- [X] the base functions on which the following milestones will be built to use ( unchecked as disk function only works on UNIX systems for now )
 - [X] a CLI tester for the functions
-- [ ] a CLI for people to use independly of the gui or in another program of their own
+- [X] a CLI for people to use  ( this and the tester are now one in the same, replacing the "read" flag to false will turn the CLI into the tester )
-- [ ] GUI ontop of the base functions.
-- [ ] useage graphs for the GUI
+- [ ] saving output to a file.

 ## current plan
 - [X] create functions to update and format results into a format to be used by later sections like the GUI or CLI